SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/habitat.md

 :alt: step3
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 3\.
-To create a thread for the adjustable feet, tap one end of each of the habitat legs (ID 3) and screw the feet into it.
+To create a thread for the adjustable feet, tap one end of each of the legs (ID 3) and screw the feet into it.
 Connect the legs to the habitat floor using angle brackets in the locations shown in red.
-Note: if needed, the adjustable feet allow for levelling of the habitat floor.
+Note: if needed, the adjustable feet allow for levelling of the floor.
 :::
 ::::